 The reality is that modern compliance management forces you to distill many individual details into a few meaningful conclusions for auditors, managers, board directors, and other groups.
 Those conclusions need to be accurate, reliable, and understandable; and often delivered under a deadline, too.

-What Is Compliance Reporting?
+What Is Compliance Tracking and Reporting?

 What Are the Benefits of Automated Compliance Reporting?

-- More timely compliance reporting, which reduces compliance risk;
+- More timely compliance reporting, which reduces compliance risk

-- Lower risk of human error;
+- Minimize risk of human error

-So when the CFO calls you from the conference room to ask you a question that’s just been raised in his meeting, you’ll have a single source of truth that can quickly provide the answers instead of rifling through your inbox, spreadsheets, or a file folder full of reports.
+Not only does an automated compliance solution such as the RiskOptics ROAR Platform generate data more quickly; it produces more meaningful and insightful key performance indicators.
+ROAR provides information when, where, and how you want it.
+So when the CFO calls you with a question that’s just been raised in a meeting, you’ll have a single source of truth that can quickly provide the answers instead of rifling through your inbox, spreadsheets, or a file folder full of reports.